shrey1982000/to_do/README.md

 This is a To-do Web application built with Node.js and Express it has JWT authentication, and uses Prisma as ORM.
-It features user registration/login, protected CRUD operations required for todos, and supports both SQLite and PostgreSQL databases.
+It features user registration/login, and has protected CRUD operations required for todos, it also supports both SQLite and PostgreSQL databases.
 The API includes proper validation, error handling, and is dockerized for easy deployment.

 **Dependencies**